Michael Meeropol: Career

-Meeropol retired as professor of economics and chair of the department at Western New England University in December 2008.
+In December 2008, Meeropol retired as professor of economics and chair of the department at Western New England University.
 He worked for four years at John Jay College of Criminal Justice of the City University of New York teaching economics and interdisciplinary studies.
 He taught his last class at John Jay in May 2014.

-In 2013, he co-authored a textbook, Principles Of Macroeconomics: Activist vs. austerity policies.In June of 2022 he openly called for non-violent nuisance protest at the homes of NRA board members because they enable mass murderers.
-The exact quote as reported by FOX is:
+In 2013, he co-authored a textbook, Principles Of Macroeconomics: Activist vs. Austerity Policies.

-He also floated the idea of throwing red paint on the front stoop, driveway and lawn of their homes in order to make them "uncomfortable."

-Marriage and family
+Position on environmental issues

+Michael Meeropol together with 60 other scientists, endorsed an appeal linking peace, justice and climate created by Fridays For Future International.
+The main idea of the appeal is that we can not stop the ecological crisis without stopping overconsumption and this is impossible as wars continue because GDP is directly linked to military potential.
+As climate change threaten more or less all, even the billionaires, it is good for all to establish peace and justice.
+24 organizations including Scientist Rebellion endorsed the appeal.
+While signing, Meeropol put the next comment: “Stopping global warming is a matter of survival for human civilization.
+It cannot be done without the entire world's population working together.”

+Personal life

 In December 1965, Meeropol married Ann Karusaitis.
 They have two children, Ivy and Greg, and two grandchildren.
 His wife died in May 2019.